 Washington, D.C.
 20590-0001

-Since 1992, San Diego personal injury attorneys at the Law Offices of Michael Pines, APC have been fighting for the people.
+Since 1992, San Diego personal injury attorneys at the Pines Salomon Injury Lawyers, APC. have been fighting for the people.
 Michael Pines, founder, is an advocate for vehicle safety and accident prevention.
 If you have been injured in a car accident, or if your child has been injured, please contact us at 1-858-551-2090 for a free legal consultation – or, contact us online now.